 How does an airbrush gun work?

-For the functioning of airbrush guns, one makes use of the laws of fluid mechanics.
+The functioning of airbrush guns makes use of the laws of fluid mechanics.
 It would be beyond the scope of this article to go into the complete fluid mechanics of airbrush guns; knowledge of this is also not necessary to understand how an airbrush gun works.
-We therefore try to limit ourselves to the basics.
+We accordingly try to limit ourselves to the basics.

 The assumption that the paint is pressed out by the compressed air is wrong.
 In principle, the air that is pressed past the nozzle carries the paint with it.
 The speed at which this happens depends on the pressure on the lever on the gun – and on the pressure set on the compressor used.